-- After upgrading to 7.0.3, in Virtual Machine HA environments where both nodes have been installed with certificate embedded licenses you must reinstall those licenses.
-As some backend certificate files would have been synchronized and overwritten by the HA Peer (due to an existing bug), the certificate file would not be recoverable.
-Reinstalling the certificate embedded licenses is required to ensure they would work properly where they are needed, such as in ZTNA or FortiSandbox Cloud. - HSM doesn't support TLS v1.3.
+- HSM doesn't support TLS v1.3.
 If the HSM certificate is used in VS, the TLS v1.3 handshake will fail.
 Workaround: Uncheck the TLSv1.3 in the SSL profile if you're using the HSM certificate to avoid potential handshake failure. - The backup config file in versions 5.2.0-5.2.4/5.3.0-5.3.1 containing certificate config might not be restored properly (causing config to be lost).
-After upgrading to version 7.0.3, please discard the old 5.2.x/5.3.x config file and back up the config file in 7.0.3 again. - Keep the old SSL version predefined config to ensure a smooth upgrade. - Since the v4.7.x release, FortiADC has introduced a parameter called config-priotity for HA configuration.
+After upgrading to version 6.2.5, please discard the old 5.2.x/5.3.x config file and back up the config file in 6.2.5 again. - Keep the old SSL version predefined config to ensure a smooth upgrade. - Since the v4.7.x release, FortiADC has introduced a parameter called config-priotity for HA configuration.
 It allows you to determine which configuration the system uses when synchronizing the configuration between the HA nodes.
 Therefore, upon upgrading to FortiADC 4.7.x or higher, we strongly recommend that you use this option to manually set different HA configuration priority values on the HA nodes.
 Otherwise, you'll have no control over the system's primary-secondary configuration sync behavior.